-The Application Flows tab includes a table that displays bidirectional flow data stored in memory.
+The Bidirectional table displays bidirectional flow data stored in memory.
 It provides aggregated flow data for a given client, server, server port, application, and protocol.
 All matching flows are aggregated to show the flow count, total duration, amount of data transmitted, and additional information.
 The bidirectional report presents flow data for real-time troubleshooting purposes, and is not designed for historical long-term flow collection.
+A checkmark (\checkmark) in the table denotes a tracked application or a tracked site.